sxyu/volrend/README.md

 - Shift + Left mouse btn + drag: pan camera
 - Middle mouse btn + drag: pan camera AND move origin point simultaneously
 - WASDQE: move; Shift + WASDQE to move faster
+- 123456: preset `world_up` directions, sweep through these keys if scene is using different coordinate system.
+- 0: reset the focal length to default, if you messed with it

 Lumisphere probe:
 - IJKLUO: move the lumisphere probe; Hold shift to move faster